ericbutz/developer-portal/app/guides/transfer-money-between-users/index.md

 # Overview: Transfer money between your users

 The most common scenario for this guide is to facilitate marketplace or peer-to-peer transfers between your customers.
-This guide only outlines the steps involved using the Dwolla API.

 In this guide, we’ll cover the key points of transferring money:

  - Create a `Verified Customer` who will receive the transfer
  - Create an `Unverified Customer` who will send the transfer
  - Associate a verified funding source (bank or credit union account) with the sender
  - Associate an unverified funding source (bank or credit union account) with recipient
  - Transfer funds from the sender’s funding source to the recipient’s funding source

 ### Before you begin

 You need to have a [Sandbox account](/guides/sandbox-setup) already set up.

 ### Verified and Unverified Customers
 Here are some rules to keep in mind: